choderalab/yank/docs/algorithms.rst

 """""""""""""""""""""""""""""""""""""""

 A variant of ``Harmonic`` where the restraint potential is zero in the central region and grows as a half-harmonic potential outside of this region.
-A lengthscale ``sigma`` is computed from the median absolute distance from the central receptor atom to all atoms, multiplied by 1.4826.
+A length scale ``sigma`` is computed from the median absolute distance from the central receptor atom to all atoms, multiplied by 1.4826.
 The transition from flat to harmonic occurs at ``r0 = 2*sigma + 5*angstroms``.
 A spring constant of ``K = 0.6 * kilocalories_per_mole / angstroms**2`` is used.
 This restraint is described in detail in :cite:`Shirts2013:yank`.